RUSSELL HANSON, DAVID BOHM AND OTHERS ON THE SEMANTICS OF DISCOVERY

 Finally Bohm’s third objective is to use the hidden-variable interpretation as a guide for future research for a new microphysical theory that will resolve what he sees as the current crisis in quantum physics.
 This crisis manifests itself in Dirac’s relativistic quantum theory, when the wave equation is applied to the description of particle scattering with very high energies and at short distances.
 For the Schrödinger wave equation to be used in such applications, an ad hoc mathematical adjustment called “renormalization” is necessary.
 Furthermore the behavior of very high-energy particles in experiments reveals that there exist many new kinds of particles not previously known, and that they are unstable, since they decay into one another and create other particles.
 Nothing like this is accounted for by current quantum theory.
 To Bohm these problems for the current quantum theory suggest that elementary particles are not really elementary.
 The concept of a subquantum level justifies the physicist considering a whole range of qualitatively new kinds of theories that approach the currently accepted theory only as approximations that hold in limiting cases.
 He believes that the current crisis in quantum theory portends a revolution in microphysics, and that his hidden-variable interpretation offers a superior guide for research that promises to resolve the crisis.

-In summary these three objectives of Bohm's agenda represent successively more ambitious claims.
+In summary these three objectives of Bohm’s agenda represent successively more ambitious claims.
 The first claim is merely that an alternative to the Copenhagen semantical interpretation describing a subquantum level of magnitude is conceivable in the sense that it is consistent with the data and formalism of the current quantum theory.
 The second claim states more ambitiously that the history of physics reveals that postulating lower levels of magnitude supplies an analogy, which is a productive strategy to guide new research.
 The third claim is still more ambitious; it states that a new scientific revolution in microphysics is at hand, and that the hidden-variable semantical interpretation will produce a new microphysical theory that will resolve the current crisis in quantum theory.
-As de Broglie said in the closing sentence of his "Foreword" to Causality and Chance (1957), Bohm's book comes at exactly the right time.
+As de Broglie said in the closing sentence of his “Foreword” to Causality and Chance (1957), Bohm’s book comes at exactly the right time.
 Thirty-five years later in his Undivided Universe Bohm was still predicting this impending revolution.
-More recent experiments based on John Stuart Bell’s inequality have occasioned reconsideration of the merits of Bohmian mechanics.
-But if there has been any revolution since those days, it has been the quite different string theory.
+More recent experiments based on John Stuart Bell’s inequality have demonstrated nonlocality and thus contrary to the initially expected outcome of the EPR thought experiment, corroborated the Copenhagen interpretation of quantum mechanics.